feraliscatus/VxAfee/README.md

 ## Ways you can contribute:

 1. Add or suggest more HLA types!
+Rules: Make sure to use an accurate as possible mix of peer reviewed and recent algorithms to calculate the binding affinity.
+If selecting a polyprotein fragment, check that your 9mer won't get chopped.

 2. Next to each peptide sequence add the binding affinity and targeted viral gene .. for example for a peptide sequence in HLA-A\*02 you can add make it like this:
 ~~~~